Consistently Outstanding since 2013

 What training will I receive to be able to foster?

-All of our applicants complete our 'Skills to foster' training, a 3 day training course during assessment.
+All of our applicants complete our 'Prepare to foster' training, a 3 day training course during assessment.
 You will also undertake some training at home called 'Next Steps to fostering'.
 Once approved you'll receive ongoing training throughout your time with us, some of which is mandatory and other courses which are optional but designed to develop your skills.
 Your supervising social worker will work with you to identify the best training for you each year.

 Do I need any special qualifications to foster?